 Do-It-Yourself Framing: Standard frames (recommended) – Most of our regular sized maps are formatted to fit standard sized frames that you can get from your frame retailer like Michael’s, Joanne’s, Hobby Lobby, Jerry’s Artarama, etc. These frames range in quality and cost and we recommend a higher-quality black frame for your map, with a 1½” to 2” frame thickness.
 Avoid the cheap poster frames.
 The better frames typically cost around $40-$60, although watch for the frequent sales.
 There are two ways to mount your map with these frames (note – although it’s not imperative that you permanently affix the map to the mount board, if you don’t within a short period of time the print will begin to ripple).

 Do-It-Yourself Framing: Frame sets – Most frame shops and art supply stores carry metal frame sections up to at least 40 inches.
 You can get one pair for each side and easily assemble your own frame.
-Add glass or Plexiglas and a mount board and you have a very handsome wall-hanging.
+Add glass or Plexiglas and a mount board and you have a very handsome wall-hanging for quite a bit less than custom framing.

 Some tips for mounting: